jmcolella/job_queue_project/README.md

 ## Scoring ##

 Each machine costs $1 per turn to operate.
-The goal is to process the jobs as quickly as possible while incurring the minimum possible cost.
-At the end of the game, you will receive a score from 0 - 100 for each of those two factors as well as a total score, which is the sum of the two.
-It is not possible to acheive a perfect score, unless you are cheating.
+The goal is to process the jobs with as little delay as possible while incurring the minimum possible cost.
+By querying the game object, you will get two numbers that measure these values:

+1. cost is the current total for the number of dollars spent.

+2. delay_turns is the total number of turns between when jobs were given and when they started to execute.

+The goal is to minimize these values.
+An approach that spins up a new machine for each job would have a delay_turns score of zero, but a very high cost.
+Alternatively, assigning all jobs to the same machine would give you a high value for both factors.
+The lowest possible value for delay_turns is zero, and we're not sure what the lowest possible cost is yet.
+We're less concerned with you getting perfect values for these things than with the organization of your code and your approach to the problem.

 ## API Endpoints ##